News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

 And while we have good consultants in place helping check for the accuracy of the translation, the naturalness and the relevancy of the translation can only come.
 It comes through the creative work of the translator and is tested by the community.
 The consultant really can’t test the naturalness of the translation.
 And so we hope that this training will equip the translators in the skills and the confidence that they need to be able to work in their roles.
 To produce a translation in their language that they feel confident is natural, is relevant to their community, and a lot of that is being done virtually.
-And going forward, we will need to continue to have face to face.
+And going forward, we will need to continue to have face-to-face.

 33:00